m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-09-spamfilterbypass.md

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/certbot1.png)

-Follow along the instructions to succesfully install certbot and when you reach an instruction such as `sudo certbot --apache` you will be prompted for the domains and subdomains to enable TLS on along with an administrative mail contact.
+Follow along the instructions to successfully install certbot and when you reach an instruction such as `sudo certbot --apache` you will be prompted for the domains and subdomains to enable TLS on along with an administrative mail contact.
 Fill them as your hosting needs.

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/certbot-setup2.png)